-The Presidential Emoluments Clause provides: "The President shall, at stated Times, receive for his Services, a Compensation, which shall neither be increased nor diminished during the Period for which he shall have been elected" In short, a contemporaneously acting Congress cannot make a midstream change to a sitting President's compensation.
-Of course, Congress may make prospective changes to a future President's compensation, i.e., changes in anticipation of the start of a President's term.
-If Congress could not make such prospective changes, then no change in presidential compensation would ever be possible.
+The Presidential Emoluments Clause provides: "The President shall, at stated Times, receive for his Services, a Compensation, which shall neither be increased nor diminished during the Period for which he shall have been elected ....."
+In short, a contemporaneously acting Congress cannot make a midstream change to a sitting President's compensation.
+Of course, Congress may make prospective changes

-agree with Justice Thomas and Mr. Kesavan, but I would also add members of Article V national (and, perhaps, state) conventions to the list of holders of "public trusts under the United States," who are still otherwise subject to state disqualifications.
+Limits, Inc. v.
+Thornton, 514 U.S. 779, 903 (1995) (Thomas, J., dissenting) ("But the only reason for extending the [Religious Test] Clause to the States would be to protect Senators and Representatives from state-imposed religious qualifications; I know of no one else who holds a 'public Trust under the United States' yet who might be subject to state disqualifications."), with Kesavan, supra note 13, at 133 n.45 ("Justice Thomas was right, but not completely right-as I shall try to convince you, Electors also occupy a 'public Trust under the United States."").
+I agree with Justice Thomas and Mr. Kesavan, but I would also add members of Article V national (and, perhaps, state) conventions to the list of holders of "public trusts under the United States," who are still otherwise subject to state disqualifications.
 See U.S. CONST. art.
 V. The impermanence of such positions, electors and Article V convention members, rests somewhat uneasily with the concept of "office."
 Compare Officers of the United States Within the Meaning of the Appointments Clause, 31 Op.
 Off.
-Legal Counsel, at 24, 2007 WL 1405459, at 22 (Apr.
+Legal Counsel, at 24, 2007 WL 1405459, at \22 (Apr.
 16, 2007) (Bradbury, Steven G., Acting Asst.
 Att'y Gen.) ("By the time of the Founding, an 'office' was understood in the common law 'as an institution distinct from the person holding it and capable of persisting beyond his incumbency,' to which 'certain frequently recurrent and naturally coherent duties [were] assigned more or less permanently.") (quoting EDWARD S. CORWIN, THE PRESIDENT: OFFICE AND POWERS 1789-1948, at 85 (5th ed.
 1984)), with AMAR, BIOGRAPHY, supra note 3, at 152 (noting "[t]he episodic nature of the elector system, featuring ad hoc officials chosen only once in four years for a single discrete purpose").
-But cf. Robert Green Ingersoll, At His Brother's Grave, in X THE WORLD'S FAMOUS ORATIONS: AMERICA-III, at 83 (William Jennings Bryan ed., 1906) ("And now to you who have been chosen, from among the many men he loved, to do the last sad office for the dead, we give his sacred dust.") (emphasis added).
+But cf. Robert Green Ingersoll, At His Brother's Grave, in X THE WORLD'S FAMOUS ORATIONS: AMERICA---III, at 83 (William Jennings Bryan ed., 1906) ("And now to you who have been chosen, from among the many men he loved, to do the last sad office for the dead, we give his sacred dust.") (emphasis added).

-- 62. See supra note 52 (discussing variants of "Officers under the United States"). - 63.
-U.S. CONST. art.
+62. See supra note 52 (discussing variants of "Officers under the United States").

+63. U.S. CONST. art.
 II, § 1, cl.
-8 (emphasis added). - 64.
-Id.
+8 (emphasis added).

+64. Id.
 For an interesting discussion of constitutional conundrums relating to contemporaneous action among multiple government actors whose concurrence is required for valid official action, see Bruhl, supra note 3.